What Are The Seven Hills of Rome and What Can You See?

 Esquiline Hill (Esquilino)

-Gracing the top of the Esquiline hill is the Basilica Papale di Santa Maria Maggiore, one of the four major papal basilicas of Rome.
+Gracing the top of the Esquiline hill is the Patriarchal Basilica of Santa Maria Maggiore, one of the four major papal basilicas of Rome.
 The standing structure was built in the fifth century, but the original church is said to have been built according to the guidance of Mary, herself, who appeared to Pope Liberius in 358.
 She told him to watch for a sign, and the next morning, on August 5, a snowfall had capped the Esquiline hill’s summit.
 The edges of the snowfall decided the perimeter of the church.
 Each year, the Basilica is dusted with false snow on August 5 to commemorate the miracle.

 At the base of the Esquiline hill, you will find the Arch of Gallienus.
 The arch stands in the place of what once was the Esquiline Gate, which was built into the Servian Wall and facilitated travel in and out of the eternal city.